GRITR Omni Holster Review: IWB & OWB Carry for P365XL

 First Impressions

-The GRITR Omni Holster immediately stands out with its solid build quality.
+The GRITR Omni holster immediately stands out with its solid build quality.
 Lightweight yet durable, its clean molding and sleek finish suggest attention to detail.
 It’s marketed as both IWB and OWB—a key selling point in an industry where adaptability and value are increasingly in demand.

 Design & Build Quality